November 15, 17, 19, 21, 23

 Interactive, with instructive demonstrations and critiques, both given in a very positive manner in each session.
 There is far more material covered than fits in these descriptions!

-Registration is closed for this event.
-If you are interested in this class let us know and we'll let you know when we schedule it again.I'm interested!
+Registration will open soon for this event.
+If you are interested in this class let us know and we'll let you know when registration opens!I'm interested!

 "The classes were very well prepared, well presented, designed for student success and there was no wasted time or filler time.
 Kath knows her subject and is very thorough.
 She keeps evaluations brief and to the point.
 I reviewed each lesson to catch what I may have missed.
 One reason I signed up was to be able to go back and revisit the lessons." - Gayle S.